How to Wash Sweaters and Knitwear

 3

 Just like hair, once yarns are wet they are malleable and will take shape of their position while drying.
-That's why we created the Absorbent Grid Towel, so you can check your gauge and shape your piece with the grid that includes both inches and metric reference points.
-If your item requires pinning (which we suggest for ultimate detail) you can lay this towel over the Knitter's Block and use the T-Pins to secure your item in place.
-If this isn't possible please note that some moisture could seep through to the surface below.
+That's why we created the Check Your Gauge Cloth, so you can check your gauge and shape your piece with the 1x1 inch square gingham pattern.
+If your item requires pinning (which we suggest for ultimate detail) you can lay this towel over the Knitter's Block tiles and use the T-Pins to secure your item in place.
 Now allow your item to dry until damp.

 4